ASA Sailing Courses Explained

 It’s ideal for:

-• Sailors aiming to skipper a yacht on coastal passages or charter holidays.
+- Sailors preparing to take charge of a cruising yacht on coastal passages

 📚 How to Prepare?